everscale-org/docs/src/develop/integrate/tutorial/add-everscale-to-your-exchange.md

 - developer network for testing with test tokens.
 By default, TONOS-CLI connects to the developer network.
 We highly recommend testing out the full setup on this network first.
 - main Everscale network.
 Switch to it for working with EVERS.

-Refer to this list for network URLs.

 You need to set the network only once before you start using the utility.

-**Note:** You should run the TONOS-CLI utility only from the folder where the tonos-cli.conf.json file is located.
+> **Note:** You should run the TONOS-CLI utility only from the folder where the tonos-cli.conf.json file is located.

 **3. Get contract files**